-3 UCLA basketball players reportedly arrested in China for shoplifting
+3 UCLA basketball players could be stuck in China 'for months'

 "China is handling this case in accordance with the law, and will guarantee the rights in accordance with the law, for those involved in this case," she said.

-Ball's father LaVar, who is in China, released a statement on social media naming the players.
+Ball's father, LaVar, who is in China, said in a statement on social media that the process "could take ... months."

 "Ball, Riley and Hill are being required by Hangzhou police to remain at their hotel until the legal process is over, which could take days, weeks or even months," he said.
 "The hope is obviously sooner rather than later."